Raise the bar on police transparency

 The National FOIC and Brechner Center argue that every aspect of the police misconduct oversight process should be open to public scrutiny.

-“Only by seeing the substance of each complaint, how it is resolved, and what consequences are imposed can the public trust that justice is being dispensed without favor,” the statement said.
+“Only by seeing the substance of each complaint, how it is resolved, and what consequences are imposed can the public trust that justice is being dispensed without favor,” the statement says.

 Yes, there are times when police draw complaints that are unfounded and unfair.
 But the public should have a right to see even these, with the expectation that ordinary people can make rational judgments about their nature and how they are addressed.